Skip to main content

 Multiple options may be specified at the same time and should be separated by spaces.

-For example, to instal TeamViewer Host with multiple properties, this could be achieved with the following: SETTINGSFILE="YOURPATH\yourfilename.tvopt" APITOKEN=xxxxxx CUSTOMCONFIGID=xxxxxx
+For example, to install TeamViewer Host with multiple properties, use a format like this: SETTINGSFILE="YOURPATH\yourfilename.tvopt" APITOKEN=xxxxxx CUSTOMCONFIGID=xxxxxx

 Parameters